StephenKing638/BoneDaddys-Billboard/README.md

 ## Other notes
-If you ain't trustin' me bro or if you curious, the soruce code to this project is included within the `billboardpanel` directory, the only compiled class file is `billboardpanel\src\main\java\sr\billboardpanel\BillboardPanel.java` (and of course it's nested classes).
+If you ain't trustin' me bro or if you curious, the source code to this project is included within the `billboardpanel` directory, the only compiled class file is `billboardpanel\src\main\java\sr\billboardpanel\BillboardPanel.java` (and of course, it's nested classes).